Flat Fee Landlord

 What Does the Fee Actually Buy You?

 Here's what most landlords don't realize: the management fee — whether flat or percentage — buys the same scope of work.
 Neither model includes more calls, more inspections, or more attentive maintenance just because the fee is higher.
-Both models cover:
+Both models should cover:

-• Tenant marketing and showings
+• Tenant marketing and showings (MLS, Zillow, Apartments.com syndication)

-• Application processing and screening
+• Application processing and 10-point tenant screening

-• Lease execution
+• Lease execution and move-in coordination

-• Rent collection
+• Rent collection and direct deposit to your account

-• Maintenance coordination
+• Maintenance coordination and vendor dispatch

-• Lease renewals
+• Lease renewals and rent increase analysis

-• Move-out inspections and security deposit handling
+• Move-out inspections and security deposit processing

 • Eviction management (when necessary)

-A percentage-based firm charging $300/month does not give you more of any of those things than a flat fee firm charging less.
+A percentage-based firm charging $350/month does not give you more of any of those things than a flat fee firm charging $139/month.
 The percentage model doesn't scale because the work doesn't scale.
 Managing a $4,000/month McLean home requires the same number of maintenance dispatches, the same number of calls, the same court filings as a $2,000/month Manassas home.
 The property's value doesn't change the management workload — only location-specific factors do.

 Hidden Fees to Watch For